-Elon Musk considers a private Tesla in tweet, shares jump
+Elon Musk considers a private Tesla, shares jump

 Asked on Twitter whether Musk would continue to be CEO under such a scenario, he replied there would be “no change.”

-Musk has been under intense pressure this year to prove he can deliver on his promise to turn his money-losing company into a profitable higher-volume manufacturer, a goal that has propped up Tesla shares and resulted in a market value higher than that of General Motors Co (GM.N).
+Musk has been under intense pressure this year to prove he can deliver on his promise to turn his money-losing company into a profitable higher-volume manufacturer, a goal that has sent Tesla’s valuation higher than that of General Motors Co (GM.N).

 The Silicon Valley company faces a make-or-break moment in its eight-year history as a public company as competition from European automakers is poised to intensify with new electric vehicles from Audi and Jaguar, with more rivals to follow suit next year.